JoshuaMadrid/MCP_boilerplate/README.md

 # MCP Tools Boilerplate

+> 🔒 **Private Repository** - This is a private implementation of the MCP boilerplate with enterprise features and security configurations.

 A comprehensive, production-ready boilerplate for building Model Context Protocol (MCP) tools with complete implementations in Python, TypeScript, and Java.

 ## Overview